Taking the time to reflect and ‘choose how we show up’ can influence our wellbeing, presence and impact at work.

 - Define the common barriers to making space to ‘be’ – and possible solutions.

 - What does Mark de Rond say about serendipity, and how might we cultivate it in our professional lives?

 - Consider how you might build regular ‘breathing space’ into your own working week – what are your ‘metaphorical gardens’?

-- What are some of the ‘important-but-non-urgent tasks’ you could tacke if you adopted a policy of ‘pro-time’?
+- Deflect on some of the ‘important-but-non-urgent tasks’ you could tackle if you adopted a policy of ‘pro-time’.